CHICO HOUSING ACTION TEAM

 Making a Difference In Chico Since 2013

-As of March 2020, we're housing 152 people at 42 sites
+As of July 2020, we're housing over 150 people at 48 locations

 The need for low-cost housing in Chico and Butte County continues to exceed availability.
 We receive requests for housing almost daily that we cannot meet.
-With your help we could so so much more!

 CHAT's mission is to ensure that everyone in our community has access to housing they can afford.
-Some of the ways we do this:

-developing visionary alternative housing projects.
+We develop plans for visionary alternative housing projects.